FrazerChard/frazerchard.github.io/README.md

 ### Verify ECDSA

 Cairo has a bultin to perform ECDSA signature verification.
+STEPS:
-Steps 1: Create a message to sign -> 2: hash message using pedersen function -> 3: obtain private key -> 4: sign message hash using priv key -> 5: record sig_r & sig_s
+- 1: Create a message to sign
+- 2: hash message using pedersen function
+- 3: obtain private key
+- 4: sign message hash using priv key
+- 5: record sig_r & sig_s

 Python script can be used to generate private key but in this case, we are using the hardcoded values.